AvneeshSarwate/SkipStep/readme.txt

 --Allow subset and randomized stepping for grid sequences
 	allow users to upload 0-order markov chains to use with grid sequencing allow for "blank" grids in grid sequencing, provide shortcut for that?
+--minipage for grid sequencing also allows you to save different "grid sets" and grid sequences

 IMMEDIATE PRIORITY - have note names show up next to grid